Ben's Toolbox for Logic Pro

 iPhone Motion feels delayed

 If possible, use a stable local WiFi and check in the Motion window whether Live Preview and unnecessary windows are closed.
-With AR mappings, the position can be more smoothed than pure sensor signals.
+With AR mappings, the position can be smoothed more than pure sensor signals.

 Where can I find logs and support information?